 You could start by picking one thing on this list to focus on (the one that speaks to you the loudest).
-Or book an Emergency Coaching Call with me and I will help you unravel that big tangled ball of wool so you can find yourself again.
+Or book a Coaching Call with me and I will help you unravel that big tangled ball of wool so you can find yourself again.

 Know that you are worth it (as Cheryl Cole would say!), but seriously you are.
 And it’s about time you took yourself seriously too.